BoiseState/CS390/lesson-plans/lesson_plans_remote.md

 ### Pre-Class Preparation
 #### Instructor
 * Send an email to all students that they email copies of their current resumes before the first class
+* Create slack channel for the class CSHU390Fall20xx
 * Gather information about upcoming career fairs and companies attending for class announcements:
-* Fall 2020:
+* Fall:
-  * Virtual Career Fair: October 14 and 15, 10am–2pm, on both days
-  * College of Engineering VIRTUAL Career Fair: Tuesday, October 27, 1-5pm
+  * Virtual/In Person Career Fair
   * https://www.boisestate.edu/coen/news-and-events/career-fairs/
   * Prepare KSA worksheet encouraging students to reflect on how their work, classroom, and life experiences have provided the student with the skills identified in the KSA Category Description document [2]

 #### Students
 * Print and bring copies of their resumes to first class